 After the ceremony

-Unless you run straight out of church to a car with the engines already roaring or the drinks reception is at the same place as your I Do’s, you’ll most likely spend about 40 minutes at the ceremony location after exchanging your vows.
-Guests are going to want to chat with you, shower you in confetti, surround your getaway car, and cheer at the top of their lungs while taking loads of photos on their phone before you drive off.
+Unless you run straight out of the church to a car with the engines already roaring or the drinks reception is at the same place as your I Do’s, you’ll most likely need about 40 minutes after the ceremony before heading to the reception.
+Guests are going to want to chat with you, shower you in confetti, surround your getaway car, and cheer at the top of their lungs while taking loads of photos on their phones.
 Make time for this.
 This moment is important and special.
 But above all, make time for just the two of you.

 I always have my couples walk out the ceremony doors and head to a private location (such as the other side of the building or different room) so they have 10 minutes or so to truly celebrate and talk.
 This is perfect if doing a confetti toss, as you can have your bridal party organise this and you don’t have to stand around awkwardly waiting for a bunch of adults to get corralled into two lines.
 With you hiding away, said confetti tunnel also forms a lot more quickly as guests are eager to see you!

 After allocating another 20 minutes for you two to be bombarded with confetti and chat with your guests, I suggest doing group portraits.
 You can either do these at the ceremony location and/or at the wedding venue.
-The benefit of doing the bulk of these at the ceremony location is that guests who are not needed for portraits can head over to the venue to give you a bit more privacy with your immediate family.
-The portraits will also go more quickly as people will be eager to head to the drinks reception and not dilly doddle.
 If you want to do an all group portrait, I suggest doing these later in the evening – keep reading to find out why!

 Here are the timings to consider jotting down:

-Confetti toss start time: XX:XX (schedule for 15 minutes after the ceremony is set to end.)
+Confetti toss start time: XX:XX (schedule for 15 minutes after the ceremony is set to end so you get some time alone)

-Group portraits start: XX:XX (give yourself 20 minutes to greet guests after confetti toss before these start.
+Group portraits start: XX:XX (give yourself at least 15 minutes to greet guests after confetti toss before these start if being done at the ceremony location.
+If at the reception venue, make sure you leave extra time for everyone to arrive and get to the designated location.
 For group portraits, set aside 3-5 minutes per photograph for parties with fewer than 7 people).

 Leave for reception venue: XX:XX